 Even though our plots are entirely made up, we should follow best practice and label the axes.
 We can do this with the

 ylabel attributes of the

-Let's add a legend to our plot that describes elements from both axes.
-We use LLegend for that.
-LLegend is a relatively complex object and there are many ways to create it, but here we'll keep it simple.
+Let's add a legend to our figure that describes elements from both axes.
+We use Legend for that.
+Legend is a relatively complex object and there are many ways to create it, but here we'll keep it simple.
 We place the legend on the right again, in row 1 and column 3.
 Instead of specifying column three, we can also say

 GridLayout, which can then shrink the row or column appropriately.